muradibra/portfolio/README.md

-# Murad Maharramli's Portfolio
+# Murad Ibrahimov's Portfolio

 Welcome to my personal portfolio!
 This project showcases my skills and projects as a web developer.
 It is built from scratch using only HTML, CSS, and JavaScript without relying on any templates.

 ## About Me

-Hi, I'm Murad Maharramli, a passionate and enthusiastic web developer with a knowledge and skills in HTML, CSS, and JavaScript and woring in a field of Digital Marketing as a Digital Marketer.
+Hi, I'm Murad Ibrahimov, a passionate and enthusiastic web developer with a knowledge and skills in HTML, CSS, and JavaScript and woring in a field of Digital Marketing as a Digital Marketer.
 I love creating visually appealing and functional web applications.

 ## Skills